I like San Diego.

 - Start small and be awesome.

 - Ideas are worthless.
-Action on ideas is what matters.
+Action on pictures is what matters.

 - There are no mistakes.
 There are only lessons learned.

-Now that was the end of day 1 but that in the evening we had a reception.
-It was great hanging out with Craig Ballantyne, Alwyn Cosgrove, Mike Whitfield, Rob King, Gill Whelan, Scott Rawcliffe, Brian Kalakay and other trainers.
+Now that was the end of day one, but we had a reception in the evening.
+It was great hanging out with Craig Ballantyne, Alwyn Cosgrove, Mike Whitfield, Rob King, Gill Whelan, Scott Rawcliffe, Brian Kalakay, and other trainers.

 The Training Secrets Behind Turbulence Training – Craig Ballantyne

-I have only referenced and used Craig’s Turbulence Training programs, and it was great to get some insight on how he puts his programs together.
+I have only referenced and used Craig’s Turbulence Training programs, and it was great to get some insight into how he puts his programs together.

 Here is a clip from Craig on foot stance and the squat: